Mike-Gough/mike-gough.github.io/_posts/2020-01-26-swift-in-a-container.markdown

 ENTRYPOINT ["swift"]
 ```

 The above Docker file will create an image based on the official Swift Docker image.
-When the image is built, it will copy the contents of the local directory into a folder named ```/app``` inside the image allowing us to access and run the file inside the container.
+When the image is built, it will copy the contents of the local directory into a folder named ```/app``` inside the image.
+This allows us to access and run the file inside the container.

 To build an image containing our simple ```hello world.swift``` file, we can run the following command:
 ```
 docker build -t my-swift-image .
 ```

 Thats it!
 We've made a Docker image containing Swift and our ```hello world.swift``` file.
-You can tell Docker to run our container and execute the ```hello world.swift``` file by using the following command:
+To run our Docker container and execute the ```hello world.swift``` file, run the following command:
 ```
 docker run --rm my-swift-image "hello world.swift"
 ```
 You should now see ```Hello, world!``` printed on the terminal...
 But wait, doesn't that mean each time we make a change to our code we will have to re-build the docker image?
-While we could certainally do this, it wouldn't be the most efficient method available to us.
+While we certainally could do this, it wouldn't be the most efficient method available to us.

 ### Editing Swift code inside of our Docker container on-the-fly
 Instead of re-building our custom Docker image each time we change our code, we can run it and attach the local directory to it.
 To demonstrate that this is possible, lets begin with making a small change to our ```hello world.swift``` file.
-Change its contents to so that it will print a different line to the screen:
+Change its contents to the following so that it will print a different line to the screen:
 ```swift
 import Swift
 print("Hello, cruel world!")
 ```

-Using the following command, start a container with our custom image, attach the current directory to the ```/app``` folder and execute the ```hello world.swift``` file we just modified:
+Using the following command to start a container with our custom image, attach the current directory to the ```/app``` folder and execute the ```hello world.swift``` file we just modified:
 ```
 docker run --rm -v $(pwd):/app -it my-swift-image "hello world.swift"
 ```